APPLY TO BE A PART OF THE 2017 SNURF PROGRAM!

-For 2016, we offer two programs (sponsored by either NINDS or NSF) that run from May 31 – August 5 and offer a substantial stipend, as well as on-campus housing and a supplement for lab supplies.
+We are offering two fellowship programs (sponsored by either NINDS or NSF) that run from May 30 – August 4 and offer a substantial stipend, as well as on-campus housing and a supplement for lab supplies.

 - Participate in investigations of how the nervous system develops, functions and repairs itself after injury.